 9. Access workshop storage

 You can access your workshop storage from any of your storage chests.
 That’s right; if you have multiple storage chests, you can access all of that inventory from any one of your storage chests.
-You just roll through, and you can see the different menus for each of the storage chests, which will make your life a lot easier as you are going through and trying to find stuff.
+You just roll through, and you can see the different menus for each storage chest, which will make your life a lot easier as you are going through and trying to find stuff.

 An even cooler thing is you can label each of your storage chests so you can keep things organized that way, and if you would like, you can keep all of your storage chests in your house.
-Or if you have the first house upgrade, you can put it on that little second-floor porch balcony kind of thing and just keep them up there.
+Or if you have the first house upgrade, you can put it on that little second-floor porch balcony and keep them up there.
 And only have one or two on the actual workshop floor if you’d like.
 That way, you can access everything easily.

 As a result, you don’t have a million storage chests that you’re tripping over.
 That’s what you have to consider when you’re starting to organize all of the inventory.